 However: my problem with simply turning off the radio during commercials is that I quickly get into some other interest and usually forget to turn it back on again.
 A simple "back on" timer function is exactly what's needed.

-How it might work: * All standard radios would be equipped with a big blab-blare silence button and/or such a button on a remote control.
+The Radio of the Future --how it might work: * All standard radios would be equipped with a blab-blare silence button and/or such a button on a remote control.

 * Each single commercial block of time would end with a "back on" tweet signal, such that no radio receiver timer is needed --nor any additional listener attention/distraction (so important while driving).